asistex/Sublime-Text-harbour-Package/README.md

 This package has Harbour functions with the syntax.

-This package has Harbour functions listed in https://github.com/Petewg/harbour-core/wiki
+This package has some Harbour functions listed in https://github.com/Petewg/harbour-core/wiki

-They are:
+At this moment they are:
 * Harbour specific core functions. from hb_A* to hb_Z*.
 * Clipper compatible functions. from A to Z.
 * hbWin lib